-As an additional way to demonstrate your English language proficiency, BU recommends the Council on International Educational Exchange (CIEE) Applicant Interview (CAI).
+As an additional way to demonstrate your English language proficiency, BU recommends scheduling an in-person interview with Vericant.
 This is offered for students in China, Taiwan and Korea.
-Please note that the TOEFL or IELTS is also required.
+Please note that the submission of a TOEFL or IELTS is also required.

 Documentation of Financial Support

 Since you and your family or sponsors must assume all responsibility for student expenses, you should review the estimates in the Confidential Statement for Financing Studies & Sponsorship Support Confirmation before deciding to apply to BU.

 To complete your application and receive the necessary papers for obtaining a visa, you must submit:

 a) the completed Confidential Statement for Financing Studies & Sponsorship Support form

 b) documents confirming available funds for the annual costs of study (such as savings deposits, checking accounts, or a signed bank letter verifying the ability to pay educational expenses).
 All documented sources of support must be:

 - current (within 12 months of starting date at Boston University)